Introduction of Kubernetes on Google Cloud

 Containerisation is actually the solution to the problem of how to run the application efficiently when it is moved from one environment to another.
 Let’s say the developer has developed the code in his own machine in Java 7 and it’s working fine, but when it’s moved to production/testing environment then it will not work because production/testing server is configured with Java 8.

-Docker is used to create, deploy and manage virtualized application containers on a common operating system (OS).
-For more details on docker have a look at this blog here: Docker.
+Docker is used to creating, deploy and manage virtualized application containers on a common operating system (OS).
+You can find more details on docker on this blog here: Docker.

 Containers are good whether it is a docker container or a Linux container and they are scalable as well.
 But scaling a container is a difficult task.
 Even in the cases when the container is already scaled up then the management of the container gets difficult.
 Autoscaling is missing here, and thus we need to take the aid of Kubernetes.